klinker41/android-slidingactivity/README.md

 If you're using the library and want to be included in the list, email me at <jake@klinkerapps.com> and I'll get your app added to the list!

-## YouTube Video
+## YouTube

-Much higher quality than the GIFs above and more options shown: (https://www.youtube.com/watch?v=fWcmy7q09aM)
+Much higher quality than the GIFs above and more options shown: https://www.youtube.com/watch?v=fWcmy7q09aM

 ## Contributing